 Monitor TCP connectivity and response time for any host and port.

-The TCP check is packaged with the Agent, so simply install the Agent on any host from which you want to probe TCP ports.
+The TCP check is included in the Datadog Agent package, so you don’t need to install anything else on any host from which you will probe TCP ports.
 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you’ll probably want to run this check from hosts that do not run the monitored TCP services, i.e. to test remote connectivity.

-init_config: instances: - name: SSH check host: jumphost.example.com # or an IPv4/IPv6 address port: 22 skip_event: true # if false, the Agent will emit both events and service checks for this port; recommended true (i.e. only submit service checks) collect_response_time: true # to collect network.tcp.response_time.
+init_config: instances: - name: SSH check host: jumphost.example.com # or an IPv4/IPv6 address port: 22 collect_response_time: true # to collect network.tcp.response_time.
 Default is false.

 name(Required) - Name of the service.
 This will be included as a tag: